Headed to Voronezh, Russia to spend your semester abroad teaching English with ILP? Get ready to fall in love.

 I know you've already heard of Moscow, and you're probably already wanting to plan a visit right?
 You should!
 Moscow is beautiful, huge, and not so far away.
 You can fly if you want, but bus is going to be much more affordable.
 Here are more tips to help you plan that trip.

 You're just a flight away from this city that the 2014 Olympics made world-famous.
 This area sits right on the southwestern coast of Russia, giving you views for days of the Black Sea.
+Get all the details about a trip to the seaside resorts of Sochi, Russia right here — sometimes you can find more direct flights that are only about 4 hours meaning it's an easy weekend getaway spot.

 The Oldenburg Castle